-Microsoft to sell Samsung Galaxy S8 or S8+ from US Microsoft Stores (Updated)
+Microsoft to sell pre-loaded Samsung Galaxy S8 or S8+ from US Microsoft Stores

 Yesterday the internet was buzzing when Samsung announced the next generation of Galaxy devices, the Galaxy S8 and the Galaxy S8+.
-While the hype storm surrounding the phones has died down a bit, some Windows Phone loyalists might now have cause for a storm of their own.
-Microsoft Store associates will soon assist Samsung Galaxy S8 customers to set-up their devices in the store to ensure that every customer is ready to work, play and connect on their device when they leave.
+While the hype storm surrounding the phones has died down a bit, some Windows Phone loyalists might have cause for a storm of their own, as Microsoft is reported to begin selling pre-loaded Samsung Galaxy S8 or S8+ from their US retail Stores (via The Verge)

 “A Microsoft customization is applied to the Samsung Galaxy S8 and Galaxy S8+ Microsoft Edition when the devices are unboxed and connected to Wi-Fi… This customization ensures customers a best-in-class productivity experience with Microsoft applications such as Office, OneDrive, Cortana, Outlook and more”